Valdoveste/form-validates-cpf/README.md

 |881.111.118-88|999.991.111-11|111.111.361-75||

 ```
-I made this very noobie RegEx to catch all the possible wrong **CPF**.
+I made this very noobie RegEx to catch all the possible wrong CPF.

 const RegEx = [
 /(^[A-ZÀ-Ú-a-zà-ú_@/#&+*]*$)/,